 Fang-Yi Sheu & Artists

 A native of Taiwan, Ms. Sheu is a former Principal Dancer for Martha Graham Dance Company.
+The Omomuki grant funded Ms. Sheu’s July 2016 Creation Week in Taipei, which brought together twelve dancers from Taiwan, China, Korean, and Mongolia and resulted in performances in November 2016 at Beijing’s National Performing Arts Center.
 She has been praised by the New York Times as the finest present-day embodiment of Martha Graham’s technique and tradition.
 She has received numerous awards including the 2005 President’s Order of Brilliant Star (Taiwan), the 2007 National Award for the Arts (Taiwan), and Ballettanz Magazine’s 2008 Outstanding Female Dancer.
 She was the first Asian artist-in-residency at the Baryshnikov Arts Center.
-She is the founder of Fang-Yi Sheu & Artists, through which she expands her passion for performing arts and shares her experience with upcoming generations of performing artists.
-The Omomuki grant funded Ms. Sheu’s July 2016 Creation Week in Taipei, which brought together twelve dancers from Taiwan, China, Korean, and Mongolia and resulted in two night’s of performances in November 2016 at Beijing’s National Performing Arts Center.
+She is the founder of Fang-Yi Sheu & Artists.

 Mr. Nishihara is a sound designer, sculptor, and performer whose artwork and sound performances have been presented in Japan, South Korea, and Germany.
 Mr. Nishihara finished his undergraduate studies as a sound engineer.
 When he entered the M.F.A. program at Tokyo University of the Arts, he met Phil Niblock, a minimalist composer and multimedia musician, and the director of the avant-garde foundation Experimental Intermedia based in New York City.
 Since then, Mr. Nishihara has been integrating sound and sculptural objects.
-The Akatonbo fellowship subsidizes a grant from the Asian Cultural Council and will enable Mr. Nishihara to work with the 82-year-old Niblock to further explore sound and interdisciplinary media, and bring his experiences back to Japan.
+The Omomuki grant, administered through the Asian Cultural Council, will enable Mr. Nishihara to work with the 82-year-old Niblock to further explore sound and interdisciplinary media.